Estimate Time7 min

 What causes a recession?

-There is no single cause for every recession.
+There's no single cause for every recession.
 But recessions are often the result of:

 • Asset bubbles bursting.
 When specific industries grow too quickly, their values may rise faster than is realistic or sustainable, creating what's called an asset bubble.
-This puts them in a position to burst if new money suddenly becomes unavailable or the overall economy changes, and they have no way to continue—or even simply maintain—their current level of expansion.
-When asset bubbles have grown large enough, as they did with dot-com-era tech companies or the 2007-2008 housing market, the bust can have far-reaching consequences, leading to a recession.
+This puts these industries in a position to burst if new money suddenly becomes unavailable or the overall economy changes, and they have no way to continue—or even simply maintain—their current level of expansion.
+When asset bubbles have grown large enough, as they did with dot-com-era tech companies or the 2007–2008 housing market, the bust can have far-reaching consequences, leading to a recession.

 How long do recessions last?